jesse39972/jesse39972.github.io/essays/analogimportance.md

 ---
 # Introduction:

 Artificial Intelligence tools have started to make waves in various fields, from art to writing.
 I believe that AI has no place in any of these fields.
 My stance remains unchanged when it comes to education and software engineering.
-Besides messing with Bard for 5 minutes before this essay just to have some experience with it, an experience from which I did not gain anything of note, I have not made much use of any AI tools over the course of this semester, and I have no plans on changing that.
+Besides messing with Bard for 5 minutes before writing this essay, an experience from which I did not gain anything of note, I have not made much use of any AI tools over the course of this semester, and I have no plans on changing that.

 # Personal Experience: